claranet/terraform-datadog-monitors/caas/docker/README.md

 Creates DataDog monitors with the following checks:

 - Docker Container Memory Used (disabled by default)
-- Service Docker does not respond
+- Docker does not respond

 ## Inputs